MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 ---
-title: How do Deploy MedImageInsight Healthcare AI Model with AI Studio
+title: How to deploy MedImageInsight healthcare AI model with AI Studio
 titleSuffix: Azure AI Studio
 description: Learn how to use MedImageInsight Healthcare AI Model with Azure AI Studio. ms.service: azure-ai-studio